-Name Supervisor's name Development period Last updated Willie B. Grisel L. Jan - June 2022 Jan 15 2022
+Supervisor's name

-Development plan Priority competency and development goal On-the-job learning 70% Coaching and Mentoring 20% Formal learning 10% Ownership: Effectively manages own work, and work of teams when relevant, ensuring delivery of high-quality work.
+Willie B. Grisel L. Jan - June 2022 Jan 15 2022 Development plan Priority competency and development goal On-the-job learning 70% Coaching and Mentoring 20% Formal learning 10% Ownership: Effectively manages own work, and work of teams when relevant, ensuring delivery of high-quality work.
 Serve on our "Housing" taskforce; assume responsibility for key deliverables and milestone tracking (with supervisor's support).
 Flag to supervisor if falling behind so we can jointly troubleshoot and make sure that effort is right-sized.
 Solicit support from Elena (from our M&E team) to better understand how to build dashboards and internal tracking / monitoring systems.
 Get tools or templates from her as necessary.
 Read "The 80/20 principle: The secret of achieving more with less."
-Decision making: Effectively structures and acilitates decision-making processes; makes decisions effectively and responsibly to emprove organizational health and impact.
-Participate in the annual strategic planning process as a co-initiative lead; create a plan to solicit input and share that plan with my supervisor before starting.
-Meet with Chief of Staff as a coach throughout the planning process; debrief after each key decision-making point and reflect on what worked well, what didn't, and what to do differently next time.
-Read: Adams, M.G.
+Decision making: Effectively structures and facilitates decision-making Participate in the annual strategic planning process as a co-initiative lead; create a plan to solicit input Meet with Chief of Staff as a coach throughout the planning process; debrief after each key decision- Read: Adams, M.G.
 2009.
-"Chang your questions, change your life: 10 powerful tools for life and work" to think about how best to solicit input.
-Note to reader: Note to reader: Note to reader: Choose between 1-3 priority competencies on which to focus for the time period of These activities do not necessarily need to be large-scale.
-Identify actions that are incremental and deliberate: the focus should be on gradual growth that doesn't overwhelm you with additional responsibilities.
-The main thing to figure out is who should be coaching; your supervisor may not be the right coach for each development priority.
-It should be someone with the right skills or expertise to coach you.
-The right coach may even be outside your organization.
-This is often about inspiration or knowledge transfer to broaden your perspective or teach you codified tools or skills that may not be used within your organization.
+"Change your questions, change your life: 10 powerful tools for life and processes; makes decisions and impact.